yashnahta/EntryManagement/README.md

 # Host
 Host Details can be changed in 2 ways-

-*Directly without any Validation.
+1.Directly without any Validation.

-*Check for the password of the previous Host.
+2.Check for the password of the previous Host.

 Depending on the requirements we can use any of the above.

 # Tech Stack-